hideburn/image-morphing/README.md

 # image-morphing
-Image Processing project implemented using JavaFX and SwingUI.
+Image Processing desktop app implemented using JavaFX and SwingUI.